pgpkg/pgpkg/docs/pages/tutorial.md

     (1 row)

 Great!
 Note that the filename `contact@001.sql` is just a convention.
-It's not required by pgpkg, which only cares about what's in the `@index.pgpkg` file.
+It's not required by pgpkg, which only cares about the list of filenames in `@index.pgpkg`.
 However, this naming convention means that most IDEs will list migrations in order, with `contact.sql` followed by `contact@001.sql`.
 This makes reading migrations much easier.

 Now, let's use that data in a new function!

-Edit `world.sql` (this file should be in the top-level folder of your package, not in the migration directory):
+Edit `world.sql`:

     create or replace function hello.world() returns text language plpgsql as $$ declare